You are here: Home page > Computers > Cloud computing

 If you're using software as a service (for example, writing a report using an online word processor or sending emails through webmail), you need a reliable, high-speed, broadband Internet connection functioning the whole time you're working.
 That's something we take for granted in countries such as the United States, but it's much more of an issue in developing countries or rural areas where fiber broadband is unavailable.
 Even if your connection is rock-steady, what happens if the mission-critical cloud service you're using suddenly goes down for an hour or a day?
 Cloud outages, though rare, are not unknown—and they can plunge companies without a backup system into instant chaos.
 Outages like this intermittently plague all the major cloud-based services— Google, Facebook, Microsoft, Twitter, and TikTok among them—and come to our notice precisely because they cause such massive disruption.
 What if the downtime had been two days... or two weeks... or two months?

 If you're buying in services, you can buy only what people are providing, so you may be restricted to off-the-peg solutions rather than ones that precisely meet your needs.
 Not only that, but you're completely at the mercy of your suppliers if they suddenly decide to stop supporting a product you've come to depend on.
-(Some years ago, Google upset many users when it announced that its cloud-based Google Docs would drop support for old but de facto standard Microsoft Office file formats such as .DOC, .XLS, and .PPT, giving a mere one week's notice of the change—although, after public pressure, it later extended the deadline by three months.)
+(Way back in 2012, Google upset many users when it announced that its cloud-based Google Docs would drop support for old but de facto standard Microsoft Office file formats such as .DOC, .XLS, and .PPT, giving a mere one week's notice of the change—although, after public pressure, it later extended the deadline by three months.)
 Critics charge that cloud-computing is a return to the bad-old days of mainframes and proprietary systems, where businesses are locked into unsuitable, long-term arrangements with big, inflexible companies.
 Instead of using "generative" systems (ones that can be added to and extended in exciting ways the developers never envisaged), you're effectively using "dumb terminals" whose uses are severely limited by the supplier.
 Good for convenience and security, perhaps, but what will you lose in flexibility?
 And is such a restrained approach good for the future of the Internet as a whole?
 (To see why it may not be, take a look at Jonathan Zittrain's classic book The Future of the Internet—And How to Stop It.)

 Think of cloud computing as renting a fully serviced flat instead of buying a home of your own.
 Clearly there are advantages in terms of convenience, but there are huge restrictions on how you can live and what you can alter.
 Will it automatically work out better and cheaper for you in the long term?